vincr04/DESeq2_workshop/Instructions.md

 |Gene A|10         |8          |4          |5          |1        |3        |1        |
 |Gene B|1010       |1008       |1004       |1005       |1001     |1003     |1001     |

-To correct for this, we can apply a DESeq2 function called `lfcShrink`.
+To correct for this, we apply a DESeq2 function called `lfcShrink`.
 This function requires the user to enter a `coef`, which is an argument specifying the comparison to extract from the data.
-We can use the `resultsNames(dds)` command to display available `coef` options.
+The `resultsNames(dds)` command displays available `coef` options.
 We will select `"condition_treated_vs_untreated"`.

 We can now run the `lfcShrink` function.
 The 'type' argument specifies the LFC shrinkage method.
 For our analysis, the more recent `apeglm` method is recommended.
 ```